AdvancedPlacement English Language and Composition 11 Tentative Course Syllabus 2015—2016

 Daily Oral ParticipationGrade You are graded daily on the quality of your class participation both written and oral work.
 You will need to make an appointment with me to make up your Daily Oral Grade within 3 days of absence.
 An alternate class participation assignment will be given to make up for the missing grade.

-Make-up/Late Work Check your class’s make-up work binder, handout tray, and journal, upon your return from an absence located in the back of the classroom.
-An even better way to keep up with missed course work is to check our class website during your absence.
-Make-up work is to be turned in within 3 days into the make-up/journalbox.
+Make-up/Late Work Check our class website during your absence.
+Make-up work is to be turned in within 3 days.
 Late work (not due to an excused absence) will receive one letter grade lower each day it is late.
 Long term projects are due on the due date.
-If you are absent on the due date, make arrangements for the work to be turned in.
-If you can’t find anyone to turn it in, call me on the due date and provide directions to your house for me to pick it up.
+Since most work is turned in online, if you are absent on the due date, your work can still be turned in.
 Schedule make- up quizzes,tests, writings before or after school within 3 days of your absence.
 It is your responsibility to locate and make up your missed work.
-Dialectical journals will not be accepted late unless an excused absence and then is to beturned in the day student returns.
+Blogs/journal entries will not be accepted late.
+I will grade it regardless of completion due to absences and provide individualized instructions on how to make that grade up.

 Work Load Students should expect homework on a daily basis..
 Homework will be given on weekends and holidays.
 Homework appears excessive when students don’t spend the appropriate amount of time nightly, wait until an assignment is due and then spend hours trying to complete it.
 Time management is key to success in this course.